 If you are under investigation, a criminal defense attorney can help protect your rights and this can make a major difference in helping you fight the charges if they are filed.
 A public defender cannot help you with this stage of the process since they cannot be assigned until after the charges are filed.

-As a final benefit, it’s worth mentioning that you cannot pick your public defender, but you have your choice when it comes to selecting the right private Vista defense lawyer you would like to work with.
+As a final benefit, it’s worth mentioning that you cannot pick your public defender, but you have your choice when it comes to selecting the right private defense attorney you would like to work with.